ossan-engineer/react-firebase-slack-clone/README.md

 # React Firebase Slack Clone

-This is a Slack colne application using React and Firebase.
+This is a Slack clone application using React and Firebase.

 ## Demo